 Make sure the tax advisor you work with is experienced with cross-border ecommerce, or you might have to spend time educating them on how the business works.
 Thankfully, there are now a growing number of companies specializing in VAT and sales tax for international ecommerce, so it shouldn’t be a problem finding one with the right skills.

-Browse the directory for VAT & Sales Tax services, including reviews, news, related discussions, compatibility information and pricing.
+Browse the directory for VAT Tools and Services services, including reviews, news, related discussions, compatibility information and pricing.